EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-saturation excess runoff using Bergström method with separate berg parameters for vegetated and non-vegetated fractions
+Saturation excess runoff using the Bergström method with separate parameters for vegetated and non-vegetated fractions.

 **Parameters**
 - **Fields**